danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

 ## Search Tabs

 One of these tabs is for some GraphQL documentation and now you'd like to switch to that one.
-Instead of mousing over the tiny icons trying to guess which tab it is, you can use a new-ish feature Chrome added called "Search Tabs".
+Instead of mousing over the tiny icons trying to guess which tab it is, you can use a feature called "Search Tabs".
 The keyboard shortcut is: <kbd class="markdown-kbd">Cmd</kbd> + <kbd class="markdown-kbd">Shift</kbd> + <kbd class="markdown-kbd">A</kbd>, or <kbd class="markdown-kbd">Ctrl</kbd> for Windows users.

 After using this shortcut, you will see a selection menu open up at the top right of the browser window, containing a vertical listing all the open tabs.
 The tab you're currently on will appear at the very end of the list.
 Each selection in the menu displays the tab title, url, and when it was last accessed (eg: 5 minutes ago or 2 days ago).
 Tabs are listed in order of most recent use.
 For example: